Soumya-Dey/ecommerce-frontend/README.md

 npm run start
 ```

-Once the app is started, visit `http://localhost:3000` in your browser to view the React App.
+Once the app is started, Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 <br>
 <hr>